ni/semi-test-library-dotnet/docs/UserGuide/SupportedInstrumentTypes.md

 # Supported Instrument Types

 The Semiconductor Test Library supports the core set of modular instruments commonly used within the NI [Semiconductor Test System (STS)](https://www.ni.com/sts).
+The table below shows the specific instrument types currently supported by the library.

 If an instrument type is not listed in the table below, proceed with low-level instrument channel centric programming for the desired instrument type in your test code.
-This will involve using the [Custom Instrument Support](***TODO: Link will be given once Naga's PR is merged***) to program your own Extension and TeststandStep methods to control the desired instrument.
+This will involve using [Custom Instrument Support](***TODO: Link will be given once Naga's PR is merged***) to write your own Extensions methods to control the desired instrument.
 Contact NI support if you need any assistance with this.

-Refer to the following table for the instrument types currently supported by the library.

 **Table 1:** Supported Instrument Types